Marley0523/gmod.github.io/wiki/News/Server_Maintenance%3A_Sept_9.md

 </div>

-The [GMOD website](../Main_Page "Main Page") will be down for maintenance on Monday, August 11, 2008 starting at 8pm Eastern / 5pm Pacific (both US).
-We expect it to be down for about an hour.
+The [GMOD website](../Main_Page "Main Page") and server will be down for maintenance on Wednesday, September 9, 2009 for up to 90 minutes, sometime between 1pm and 5pm Eastern US time.
+The server is being moved to a new a data center.
 We apologize for any inconvenience this may cause you.

 Please let us know if you have any questions.